afnan9700/some-java-project/projectLog.md

 Tbh I don't really know why I should not just use the generic `AppException` with a custom message and status code everywhere.
 What's the point of having `NotFoundException`, `UserAlreadyExistsException` when the exact same functionality can be achieved using only the `AppException`?
 Idk, maybe defining custom exception classes is preferrable when the exception is thrown in several places.

 ---

+## chapter 5
+(25-12-14, 25-12-24)

+Thought about how I should proceed for a while and very quickly realized that the collaborative part is still a bit overambitious considering the point at which the application currently is.
+So I decided that I will first make a generic document editor, along with the frontend.
+Then I will think about the collaborating functionality.

+I do want to allow multi-user access to documents though.
+So it is not going to be as simple.

+I am imagining something like this at the moment: Each document will have only one owner.
+But this owner can give other users access to this document by "sharing" it.
+The owner has control over which exact permissions those other users have over the document.
+Users have two sections in their library - Owned documents and Shared documents.
+Documents that were shared by another user appear in the Shared documents section.

+Since each document can be accessed by multiple users, conflicts can happen.
+I decided to handle those conflicts by not even allowing them to happen.
+Meaning, only one user can access a document at once.
+Other users are excluded from opening the document while the document is already being accessed by some other user.
+Maybe I can allow reads as it doesn't cause any conflicts.

+I am still very confused about how exactly a user will "share" their document.
+I wanted to use something like "invite links" that many applications use, but their working is also not as simple as I had thought.

+Before proceeding, I will lay out the exact functionalities I want to have once again.
+- Each document has only a single owner.
+The owner of the document has all permissions over the document.
+- A document can be shared to other users via "invite links".
+An invite link is associated to a specific document.
+- The invite link does not grant the user access to the document directly.
+After the user uses the invite link, their invitation enters a pending state.
+I am calling these pending invitations "requests".
+A request is uniquely associated to a document and a user (the user requesting the access to a document).
+Each document can have requests from multiple users at the same time, and each user can also have requests to multiple documents pending at the same time.
+So each document might have a "Pending User Requests" list, and each user might have a "Pending Document Requests" list.
+- The owner of the document sees the users that are requesting the access and decides to either approve the requests or not.
+If the request is approved, the user gets granted permissions to the document, and the document appears in that user's "Shared documents" list.
+If the request is denied, the document doesn't appear in the Shared documents list.
+In either case, the document gets removed from the "Pending User Requests" list of the document and the "Pending Document Requests" list of the user.
+- Each document can be accessed by only one user at one time.
+We could add a column to the document that represents whether any user currently has the document open.
+The value of the column gets modified at times of opening and closing the document.
+But there is a very subtle but important problem with this (was pointed out by gpt).
+I don't know how but, seems that its possible that a user might exit a document without releasing the lock.
+If that happens, the document would stay locked forever.
+It can be avoided by simply adding an expiration time for the lock.
+  But there is still a problem - deciding the expiration time.
+Ideally, I would want the expiration to be very small - something like a minute.
+And expiration time keeps updating as long as the user is "active".
+But how do I even detect if the user has become "inactive"?
+I don't think I have a way without making way too complex.
+So I have decided to go with a late expiration time.
+I think it would be good enough, especially since this is all for a very specific edge case.

+I will now explain why we went with the schema we went with.

+The following are all the entities that are involved
+- **`Document`**
+  The most basic entity.
+Here is where all the content the document contains goes.
+It also has some metadata such as the `ownerId`, `createdAt` etc. The purpose of `@Version` is to avoid lost update problems.
+As the documents have multi-user access, lost updates can occur.
+Whenever a user reads or writes a document, it's version is also read.
+The user makes the write only if the version read during the read operation matches the version read during the write operation.
+Otherwise, the write is rejected.
+Version value at read time and version value at write time not matching is an indication that the initially read document is of a stale state than the one being written.
+- **`DocumentPermission`**
+  My initial instinct was to store a list of `(user,permisssion)` values in the Document table itself.
+But that would violate the first normal form, and would make queries like "find all documents where user x has permission y" slow.
+So document permissions go in their own table.
+  There is another important thing to note here.
+The `role` field can take only one value.
+This is an intentional design choice because all users who have permissions to edit obviously also have permissions to read.
+But this choice can become a constraint when a new role is entirely separate and doesn't fit into the "hierarchy".
+- **`DocumentLock`**
+  This just contains information about the document that is locked, the user who has placed the lock, lock and expiration times.
+A new row is added once a user starts editing a document, and deleted once the user exits editing the document.
+If the current time is past the expiration time, the row is deleted.
+  As each document has only a single lock, this information could have been stored in the Document table itself.
+And that's what I initially thought too.
+But chatgpt insisted that we store in a separate table.
+The reason being separation of concerns.
+The whole mechanism of locking is something that is much different from what the responsibilities of the Document table are.
+So it makes sense to separate them to keep things neat.
+- **`Invite`**
+  The owner generates an invite link for a document and shares it with their friend.
+When the friend uses the invite link, the backend needs a way verify that the link was actually generated by the backend itself.
+So, we store invites in the database.
+If invite link used by the friend is valid, the corresponding invite token exists in the database.
+- **`AccessRequest`**
+  Similar to DocumentPermission, an AccessRequest row is also uniquely associated to a user and a document.
+Thus it needs to be stored in a different table.
+After the invite token has been validated, it becomes an access request and enters the pending state.

+Also added the repository interfaces for each but nothing much to say about it.
+Will proceed with the rest of it later.

+---
+## chapter 6

+---